 Preventing Damage to Household Furniture

 Designated Scratching Areas: Scratching posts on cat trees help satisfy a cat's instinct to scratch, protecting sofas, chairs, and other furniture.
+Discover why cats need scratch furniture and how it benefits their health and well-being.

 Redirection of Energy: By providing an outlet for climbing and playing, cats are less likely to capture in destructive behaviors elsewhere in the home.